 Changes to Clubman !!

 Plus to try an entice you to have a go, we are doing another challenge.
 Loop Roll and ..
 Win a Chocolate Fish !!
 That’s right, we really want club guys to give it a go.
-So we are handing out chocolate fish now.
-Yummy !!
+So we are handing out chocolate fish now if you come to an event and have a go.
+NICE !!

-If you are a newbie, it’s still worth reading the Clubman Guide using the link above, even though the sequence is slightly different.
-Lots of handy tips in there.
+If you are a newbie, it’s still worth reading the old Clubman Guide – even though the new sequence is slightly different.
+Lots of handy tips in there, and we will get that guide updated soon too.
+But don’t get confused – the sequence is different now from 2022 onwards !!
+Best spend a few minutes watching the videos of the new sequence maneuvers.

 Masters and F3A